Edkamb/APM_24/index.md

 ## Registration

-The registration free covers coffee breaks and lunches, and an option to register for a social dinner (on October 3) and/or for a social event (on October 4 evening, with a limited number of participants).
-Please regiostea a.s.a.p at the following url (early registration up to August 11, time of Italy):
+The registration free covers coffee breaks and lunches, and there is an option to register for a social dinner (on October 3) and/or for a social event (on October 4 evening, with a limited number of participants).
+Please regiostea a.s.a.p. at the following url (early registration up to August 11 at 23:59, time of Italy):

   [https://ticket.synesthesia.it/unito/apm-2024/](https://ticket.synesthesia.it/unito/apm-2024/)